-AVTs shall be set for students whose prior year SCREADY score falls in the Exceeds achievement level based on historically observed growth at the 55th percentile rank among similarly scoring students.
+in Prior Achievement Band 6 (PAB6; ≈ Exceeds) shall be set based on historically observed growth at the 55th conditional growth percentile.
 At the top of the score distribution for prior achievement, when historically observed growth at the 55th percentile becomes negative, AVTs shall be set to 5 so that all students are expected to improve on the VSS earned in the prior year.
-The 55th percentile is used for the Exceeds achievement level because this is the minimum level of historically-observed growth at which all students who performed at the Exceeds level in 3rd grade maintained that achievement level through the end of 8th grade.
-AVTs for students with prior achievement at the Meets level shall be based on 60th percentile growth because this is the level of historical growth at which all students at the Meets level in grade 3 maintained or improved that level through grade 8.
+The 55th percentile is used for PAB6 because this is the minimum level of historically observed growth at which all students who performed at the Exceeds level in 3rd grade maintained that achievement level through the end of 8th grade.
+AVTs for students with prior achievement in Prior Achievement Band 5 (PAB5; Meets) shall be based on 60th percentile growth because this is the level of historical growth at which all students at the Meets level in grade 3 maintained or improved that level through grade 8.

-For students who have not met grade level expectations, the Approaches and Does Not Meet achievement levels have each been split at the median historically-observed score for that level to allow for a smoother progression of growth targets.
-Students whose prior year score falls in the lower half of the Does Not Meet achievement level ("Does Not Meet 1"; DNM1) have AVTs based on 80th percentile of observed gains.
-Students in the upper half ("Does Not Meet 2"; DNM2), have AVTs based on 75th percentile gains.
-Students in "Approaches 1" (Appr1) have AVTs based on the 70th percentile and students in "Approaches 2" (Appr2) have AVTs based on the 65th percentile.
+For students who have not yet met grade level expectations, the Approaches and Does Not Meet achievement levels have each been split in half at the median historically observed score for that level to allow for a smoother progression of growth targets.
+Students whose prior year score falls in Prior Achievement Band 1 (PAB1; ≈ lower half of Does Not Meet) have AVTs based on 80th percentile of observed gains because that was the first growth percentile at which all of the students who scored at the Does Not Meet level in 3rd grade met or exceeded the grade level standard by the end of 8th grade.
+Students in in Prior Achievement Band 2 (PAB2; ≈ upper half of Does Not Meet), have AVTs based on 75th percentile gains.
+Students in Prior Achievement Band 3 (PAB3; ≈ lower half of Approaches) have AVTs based on the 70th percentile and students in Prior Achievement Band 4 (PAB4; ≈ upper half of Approaches) have AVTs based on the 65th percentile.
 Near the floor of the score distribution, there were points at which the sample of historical scores was too small to accurately estimate median and 80th percentile growth for DNM1.
 In these cases, the distance between the 50th and the 80th growth percentile at the lowest prior year score for which both scores could be estimated was maintained as the distance between the MAT and AVT for prior year scores from 100 to that point.
+(Note: This issue was only encountered during the development of the model.
+The quantile regression methods used to generate the operational MATs and AVTs is able to estimate targets at all points along the score distribution.)
 Figure 5 shows the historically observed gains at the 50th and 80th percentile (PR50 and PR80) plotted as red plusses with MATs and AVTs plotted as green and blue circles, respectively, for the 7th grade ELA SCREADY to illustrate how growth targets are set for the Added-Value Growth Model.